appliedengdesign/vscode-gcode-syntax/CONTRIBUTING.md

 If this is your first contribution to GCode Reference, please give yourself credit by adding yourself to the _Contributors_ section of the [README](README.md) in the following format:

 - `Your Name ([@<your-github-username>(https://github.com/<your-github-username)]) - [contributions](https://github.com/appliedengdesign/vscode-gcode-syntax/commits?author=<your-github-username>`

+### Signing Your Commits

+This project requires that commits are GPG signed.
+This ensures that YOU are really the author of your commit, and the code is REALLY what you wrote.

+Check out this article: [How (and why) to sign Git commits](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html)

 ### Authoring Tools